frconor-ebook/meditations/_posts/2025-07-09-the-transfiguration.md

 St. Josemaría says in *The Way*: "Foster in your heart the glorious hope of heaven" (Josemaría Escrivá, *The Way*, Point 668).

-In the *Communion Antiphon* of today\'s Mass, it says, "When Christ is revealed, we will be like him, for we shall see him as he is" (1 John 3:2).
+In the *Communion Antiphon* of today's Mass, it says, "When Christ is revealed, we will be like him, for we shall see him as he is" (1 John 3:2).

 Our Lord spoke to His disciples about His forthcoming Passion and of the suffering that He would undergo at the hands of the Jews and of the Gentiles.
 He encouraged them to follow Him on the pathway of the Cross and of sacrifice (Matt.
 16:24 *ff*).